UK economy shrank more than previously thought

 The UK is forecast to fall into recession in the final three months of the year as soaring prices hit growth.

-A country is in recession when its economy shrinks for two three-month periods in a row.
+A country is in recession when its economy shrinks for two three-month periods - or quarters -in a row.
 Typically during a recession, companies make less money, pay falls and unemployment rises, leaving the government with less money in tax to use on public services.

 Darren Morgan, director of economic statistics at the ONS, said: "Our revised figures show the economy performed slightly less well over the last year than we previously estimated, with manufacturing and electricity generation notably weaker.